HumanSignal/label-studio/docs/source/guide/script_examples.md

 The following script displays a modal if a user tries to submit an annotation with the word “hate” added to any audio transcription.

+Note that this is a "soft" block, meaning that the user can dismiss the modal and still proceed.
+For an example of a "hard" block, see [Check that TextArea input is valid JSON](#Check-that-TextArea-input-is-valid-JSON) below.

 ![Screenshot of custom validation modal in Label Studio](/images/project/script_validation.png)

 #### Script